craigbuckler/optimalworks/src/pages/service/knowledge.md

 ## Video tutorials

-> I wanted to let you know how good your videos are compared to other series.
-I wonder if other tutors fully understood the language
+> I wanted to let you know how good your videos are compared to others.
+I wonder if other tutors fully understood the language?
 <cite>RJ</cite>

 Craig has produced a number of technical tutorial videos for [O'Reilly](http://www.oreilly.com/pub/au/6665) including: